Jonathan Mannion

 Jonathan Mannion is an American photographer and film director best known for his portraits of hip-hop artists and for shooting numerous iconic album covers.
-He has shot album covers for hip hop and R&B performers including Dr. Dre, Jay Z, Aaliyah, Outkast, Nas, Nicki Minaj, Brandy and Kendrick Lamar.
+He has shot album covers for hip hop and R&B performers including Dr. Dre, Jay Z, Aaliyah, Tank, Outkast, Nas, Nicki Minaj, Brandy and Kendrick Lamar.

 Early life and education

 With English and American ancestry, Jonathan Mannion was born and raised in Cleveland, Ohio.
 Both of his parents worked as artists, and his mother is from London while his father is from Brooklyn.
 Mannion studied at Kenyon College in Ohio graduating with honors before moving from Cleveland to New York City to pursue photography.

 Career

 Mannion began his professional photography career in the early 1990s and quickly became known for his portraiture within hip-hop culture.
 He has shot hundreds of album covers and editorial portraits for artists across hip-hop and R&B. Mannion worked for a year with photographer Richard Avedon in his Manhattan studio.
 Mannion also worked with photographers Ben Watts, Steven Klein, and Marc Hom.

 In 1996, he photographed Brooklyn rapper Jay-Z for his debut album, Reasonable Doubt.
 In addition to music photography, Mannion has produced advertising and commercial work for brands and campaigns including Beats by Dre's "Strateg Outta _____" campaign, Cadillac, and Bushmills.
 Mannion has also contributed editorial photography to magazines and outlets such as The Fader, Vibe, and Complex.